teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 A: No. If a stage requires a non-null element from one of multiple input ports, it must iterate over all input ports and skip all input ports with a null element.
 	Hence, skipping is only possible if we do not switch the thread upon the first null element.

+Q: Should front stages immediately be added to the queue, or should they be added not until the pool is empty?
+A: TODO

 Q: Should front stages always be added to the back of the queue?
 A: Yes.
 If there are two front stages E and F with priorities of 4 and 5, respectively, then E gets a chance to be executed.

+Q: How often should the successors of a stage be added to the pool?
+P:
+	- once after multiple stage executions
+	- once after single stage execution
+	- once after sending to output port

+	- to all successors
+	- to the associated successor
+A: TODO

 [Concepts]
 - front stages: variable set o stages which is added if the stage pool is empty